GordonFrohman11/ShowDeathCause/README.md

 3. Launch the game and enjoy!
 To remove you simply need to delete the `ShowDeathCause.dll` file.

 ## Changelog
+### Version 1.0.3
+- Catch case where there are no attackers

 ### Version 1.0.2
 - Artifacts update!
 - Removed enemy skill and capped float value to 2 decimal points

-## Credits to the original Authors
+## Credits to the Original Authors
 [Storm312](https://github.com/Storm312)
 [MagnusMagnuson](https://thunderstore.io/package/MagnusMagnuson/)